 - Allow for a consensus to have the final say on all meeting-related issues.

 In the Robert’s Rules of Order newly revised edition, the text identifies a range of motion types, as well as the procedure for considering these motions.
-These motions include:

-- Subsidiary Motion: Change how the group handles the main motion.
+- Subsidiary Motion.
+Change how the group handles the main motion.

-- Privileged Motion: An urgent matter not necessarily relating to any pending company business.
+- Privileged Motion.
+An urgent matter not necessarily relating to any pending company business.

-- Incidental Motion: A debate procedure of other motions.
+- Incidental Motion.
+A debate procedure of other motions.

-- Motion to Table: Adjourns or suspends a motion.
+- Motion to Table.
+Adjourns or suspends a motion.

-- Motion to Postpone: Look to postpone a vote.
+- Motion to Postpone.
+Look to postpone a vote.

 All of these motions follow six steps:

-- Second: A second board member seconds the motion.
+- Second.
+A second board member seconds the motion.

-- Restate motion: The chair then repeats the motion.
+- Restate motion.
+The chair then repeats the motion.

-- Debate: The present members debate and discuss the motion.
+- Debate.
+The present members debate and discuss the motion.

-- Vote: The chair asks for votes for and against the motion.
+- Vote.
+The chair asks for votes for and against the motion.

-- Announce the vote: Following the tallying of votes, the chair announces the result and restates any instructions.
+- Announce the vote.
+Following the tallying of votes, the chair announces the result and restates any instructions.